devennn/devennn.github.io/_posts/2020-07-20-cnn-for-images-and-texts.md

 - Every row represents a word
 - Matrix columns mean nothing.
 They are just points to represent the word in the vector space.

-That means, using a filter that slide from left to right is useless.
-The features of a word in a sentence is its neighbouring words also called as context words.
+That means, using a filter that slide from left to right is useless because there are no column-wise dependencies.
+The features of a word in a sentence is its neighbouring words also called as context words, which are arranged row-wise(top to bottom).

-#### Context words
+#### Brief explanation of context words

 If you are familiar with Word2Vec, there is a parameter called window size, which determine how many words to the left and right are considered as contexts.
 For example: